andykillen/wordpress-tools/readme.md

 ## A set of tools and functions that help with Wordpress

 Within each directory holds a single solution, with below it an example directory with the solution implemented.
-Inside the combined-code directory is a combined implementation of *everything* in once place.
+Inside the combined-code directory is a combined implementation of *everything* in one place.

 1 **DNS Prefetch** is about requesting external DNS resources earlier in the HTML script before the actual script request.